micahvandegrift/OWGIS/README.md

 We built OWGIS because we wanted an easy way to publish scientific maps on the web.
-OWGIS provides a nice interface that can be easily customized and it can be used to publish any type of georeferenced data served by an WMS server like [Geoserver](http://geoserver.org) or by an [ncWMS](http://www.resc.rdg.ac.uk/trac/ncWMS/) sever.
+OWGIS provides a self-contained WebGIS sites that can be easily customized.
+OWGIS can publish any type of georeferenced data served by an WMS server like [Geoserver](http://geoserver.org) or by an [ncWMS](http://www.resc.rdg.ac.uk/trac/ncWMS/) sever.
 The later uses an extension of the WMS standard to